xiongrxchn/IntelBri.github.io/index.md

 - integrate multiple sensors to monitor the vibration, climatic conditions, and traffic flow signals;

-- apply de-noise algorithms to detect and remove anomorly signals from the sensors;
+- apply de-noise algorithms to detect and remove anomoly signals from the sensors;

 - establish and predict the time series of physical signals;